-A subcontractor (independent) contractor can work for others, can often set his or her hours of work, and often provides his/her own tools.
-On the other hand, you have few reporting or tax responsibilities for independent contractors. ...
-The payroll responsibilities for an independent worker are significantly less than for an employee Let’s look at some Pros and Cons.
+A subcontractor (independent contractor) can work for others, can often set their own work hours, and often provides their own tools.
+On the other hand, you have few reporting or tax responsibilities for independent contractors.
+The payroll responsibilities for an independent worker are significantly less than for an employee.
+Let’s look at some Pros and Cons.

 What are independent contractors and employees?

 You enter into a contract with an independent contractor to do a specific role or complete a specific task.
 Contractors may set their own hours and use their own tools.
 They may even work for more than one business.
-Since they are self-employed, you do not withhold taxes from their paychecks, they pay their own taxes and provide their own benefits/insurance.
+Since they are self-employed, you do not withhold taxes from their paychecks, they pay their own taxes.
+They also provide their own benefits/insurance.

-An employee is hired by your business under an employment agreement you withhold taxes from their wages, train them, pay employment taxes for them, and may provide benefits.
-Because of this, you have more control over your employees -you dictate what they work on and when they work.
+An employee is hired by your business under an employment agreement.
+You withhold taxes from their wages, train them, pay employment taxes for them, and may provide benefits.
+Because of this, you have more control over your employees.
+You can dictate what they work on and when they work.

 How do 1099s and W2s play into this?

 Simply put, W2s and 1099s are two separate tax forms for two different types of workers.
-If you are independent contractor you get a 1099 form and if you are an employee you receive a W2.
-As a W-2 employee you have payroll taxes automatically taken out of your check and then they are paid to the government through your employer.
-If you are a contractor you are responsible for calculating your own payroll taxes and then submitting to the government on a quarterly basis.
-The independent contractor tax rate is 15.3 percent and that includes SS and medi care but it is a little more complicated than that Income up to $118,500 is subject to SS and all your income is subject to medi care taxes.
+If you are independent contractor you get a 1099 form.
+If you are an employee you receive a W2.
+As a W-2 employee, you have payroll taxes automatically taken out of your paycheck, and then they are paid to the government through your employer.
+If you are a contractor you are responsible for calculating your own payroll taxes, and then submitting tax payments to the government on a quarterly basis.
+The independent contractor tax rate is 15.3%, and that includes Social Security and Medicare.
+But it is a little more complicated than this.
+Income up to $118,500 is subject to Social Security, and all your income is subject to Medicare taxes.

-Should Independent contractors receive a 1099 when their income is $600 or more in a year?
+Should independent contractors receive a 1099 when their income is $600 or more in a year?
 Yes.
-You can find both forms on the IRS website and they must be submitted by Jan 31 deadline.
+You can find both forms on the IRS website and they must be submitted by the January 31st deadline.

-The vast majority of businesses hire traditional employees also known as w2 employees.
-In this relationship the employer provides the employee all the necessary tools, equipment and supplies to do the job.
-Typically the employee is required to work set hours and days determined by the company.
+The vast majority of businesses hire traditional employees, also known as W-2 employees.
+In this relationship, the employer provides the employee all the necessary tools, equipment, and supplies to do the job.
+Typically, the employee is required to work set hours and days as determined by the company.
 The relationship is intended to be permanent or semi-permanent, not temporary.

 The IRS looks at 3 categories to determine the degree of control or independence in your relationship with your worker:

-Back taxes and penalties for federal and state income taxes, SS, medicare, unemployment
+- Back taxes and penalties for federal and state income taxes, Social Security, Medicare, unemployment insurance

-We’d love to find out more about your business and how we can help you with your Accounting needs.
-Call us at (480) 522-8333 or email us at firstname.lastname@example.org to set up your no-cost, no-obligation 30-minute Accounting and QuickBooks assessment.
+We're eager to hear more about your business and how we can support you shine brighter in what you do best.
+We would certainly love to discover the ways we can grow with you along your business building journey.
+Call us today at (480) 656-9613,or email us at [email protected] to set up a consultation and QuickBooks evaluation.